Archived under: Horn study, Hornmasters, Teaching | Fred Fox, Gunther Schuller, Milan Yancich, Quotations, William C. Robinson

 Hornmasters: Schuller, Yancich, Robinson, and Fox on Holding the Horn and Left Hand Position

-Today we have a four-pack of quotes from classic horn texts on holding the horn and left hand position, with two keys for fast finger technique the end of the post.
+Today we have a four-pack of quotes from classic horn texts on holding the horn and left hand position.

-Gunther Schuller in Horn Technique addresses further the topic of the left hand.
+Gunther Schuller in Horn Technique addresses the topic of the left hand.

 While on the topic of playing position, I would like to add that, regarding the left arm and hand, the player should once find the most relaxed (but not collapsed) position.
 He should also learn from the very beginning of his studies to curve the fingers slightly over the keys (much as pianists are supposed to do), and by all means keep the fingertips in contact with the keys at all times.
 Good left hand habits will pay untold dividends later on in fast technical passages.

-Depending on your horn and hand size, you may need to add “dimes” to the valve paddles to arrive at an ideal, curved finger position.
+Depending on your horn and hand size, you may need to add “dimes” to the valve paddles to arrive at that ideal, curved finger position.

 In reference to holding the horn Milan Yancich in A Practical Guide to French Horn Playing notes that for adult players